jgrujic/effective_pyspark/README.md

 Using the information seen in the videos, prepare a sizeable dataset for storage in "the clean zone" of a data lake, by implementing the `clean` function of [clean_flights_starter.py](exercises/h_cleansers/clean_flights_starter.py).

+As a small aside: "clean zone" is arguably a better name for this part of your data storage layer than "silver" (raw-clean-business vs bronze-silver-gold), but in practice you'll hear all these variants.
+Try to keep them straight in your head.

 ### Peer review (optional)